China Sourcing Agents

 Under EU MDR 2017/745, vibrating mesh nebulizers are Class IIa medical devices (Rule 9 — active therapeutic devices intended for diagnosis, monitoring, treatment, or alleviation of disease).
 CE marking under MDR requires:

 ISO 13485 certification at the factory.
-The quality management system scope must specifically cover the device type (nebulizers/respiratory devices).
+The quality management system scope must specifically cover the device type (nebulizers/respiratory devices) — the same QMS scrutiny applies if you co-source a fingertip pulse oximeter OEM alongside your respiratory range.
 Ask for the current certificate with the notified body name and certificate number — verify on the EUDAMED database.
 Certificates expire and must be renewed annually; an expired ISO 13485 certificate invalidates the CE marking.

 EU Notified Body conformity assessment.
 Unlike self-declaration (permitted for Class I devices), Class IIa requires a notified body to review the quality management system and technical documentation.
 The NB certificate number appears on the CE declaration of conformity.